 Physics 1C is the third quarter of a three-quarter introductory physics sequence geared toward students majoring in the life sciences.
 This course will focus on waves and the interaction of light and matter as described with optics and quantum mechanics.
+The course will be very challenging though, and it will be even tougher since it is compressed into only five weeks.
+You should only be taking it if you are ready to work hard throughout every week.

 Physics and astrophysics are really awesome!
-This course will be challenging and will include lots of interesting material.
+This course will include lots of interesting material.
 We'll start with harmonic oscillations and wave interference, which are really fundamental stuff, then we'll wave optics, reflection, and refraction, which also have numerous applications.
 Then we're in for a treat at the end of the quarter when we get to quantum mechanics, nuclear physics, and particle physics.
 Scientists still debate about many of these topics today, and it will be great to explore them together.